-Base Salary Benefits Pension PERFORMANCE CONDITIONS n/a n/a n/a
+Base Salary Benefits Pension

-Annual Bonus Performance Share Plan Shareholding against a slidi financial and s the Committe s are subject to achievement ing scale of challenging strategic objectives, which re sets each year to reflect Awards vest based on three-year performance against a challenging range of targets, aligned with the delivery of the Company's long-term strategy. n/a The specific p are reviewed e continue to su ne year ahead.
-Performance measures every year to ensure they Ipport the Company's Financial targets (including adjusted earnings per share growth) will determine the vesting of a majority of awards granted in any year. the bonus and performance i asures govern the majority of d are typically linked to key indicators (e.g. profit and The threshold level of vesting is 20% of the maximum.
-For performance between threshold and maximum, awards vest on a straight-line basis. ion). asures reflect key areas of Jentified by the Committee The Committee has discretion to scale back (but not scale up) vesting, if the Group's performance over the period is not considered to reflect the progress made are based on level of payme annually but v maximum.
-Full performance targets a graduated scale.
-The ent at threshold is set will not exceed 25% of I awards are for substantial ace against targets set. against strategic business targets.
+PERFORMANCE CONDITIONS

+n/a n/a n/a

+Annual Bonus Performance Share Plan Shareholding

+Bonus awards are subject to achievement against a sliding scale of challenging financial and strategic objectives, which the Committee sets each year to reflect priorities for the year ahead.

+The specific performance measures are reviewed every year to ensure they continue to support the Company's strategy.

+Financial measures govern the majority of the bonus and are typically linked to key performance indicators (e.g. profit and cash generation).

+Strategic measures reflect key areas of importance identified by the Committee in advance.

+For financial performance targets are based on a graduated scale.
+The level of payment at threshold is set annually but will not exceed 25% of maximum.
+Full awards are for substantial outperformance against targets set.

+The Committee has discretion to adjust the bonus outcome in light of overall underlying performance.
+Any adjustment will be disclosed within the following Annual Report on Remuneration.

+Once set, performance measures and targets are expected to remain unaltered.
+The exception would be if events were to occur which, in the opinion of the Committee, made it appropriate to make adjustments to ensure that the scheme operates as originally intended.

+Awards vest based on three-year performance against a challenging range of targets, aligned with the delivery of the Company's long-term strategy.

+Financial targets (including adjusted earnings per share growth) will determine the vesting of a majority of awards granted in any year.

+The threshold level of vesting is 20% of the maximum.
+For performance between threshold and maximum, awards vest on a straight-line basis.

+The Committee has discretion to scale back (but not scale up) vesting, if the Group's performance over the period is not considered to reflect the progress made against strategic business targets.

 The Committee will review performance conditions annually, specifically the range of earnings per share targets and the metrics and weightings applied to each element of the PSP.
-Any revisions to the metrics - the bonus out underlying pe will be disclose ee has discretion to adjust come in light of overall rformance.
-Any adjustment ed within the following t on Remuneration. and/or weightings will only take place if it is necessary because of developments in the Company's strategy and, where these are material, following dialogue with the Company's major shareholders. targets are ex The exception to occur which Committee, m adjustments t formance measures and spected to remain unaltered.
-In would be if events were h, in the opinion of the made it appropriate to make to ensure that the scheme riginally intended.
-NON-EXECUT IVE DIRECTORS' REMUNERATI ON POLICY Fees PURPOSE To provide compensation t hat attracts high-calibre individuals and refle cts their experience and knowledge.
+Any revisions to the metrics and/or weightings will only take place if it is necessary because of developments in the Company's strategy and, where these are material, following dialogue with the Company's major shareholders.

+n/a

+NON-EXECUTIVE DIRECTORS' REMUNERATION POLICY

+Fees

+PURPOSE To provide compensation that attracts high-calibre individuals and reflects their experience and knowledge.

 OPERATION Payable in cash.
-TI 0 111 I I I